fadieh/objective_c_practice/readme.md

 #Objective-C Practice

 A Foundation Command-Line project to explore as much of the Objective-C language as much as possible.
 I am using this to accustom myself to writing in Objective-C syntax having used Swift for a while before I can use the iOS frameworks.
+Also I'd like to use this repo in the future to reference back to concepts and play around with the existing code inside the files as a practice tool.

 ####Learning Outcomes
 ____